 In our recent blogs, we have examined some ways we can practice self-care during these stressful times.
 Routines, mindfulness and relaxation, exercising, sleeping and eating well – these are all great ways to help ourselves.

 Don’t be afraid to seek professional health care support to help you get back on track.
-Oriental medicine – specifically acupuncture, remedial massage, oriental herbs – all of these may help bring balance back into your life.
+East Asian medicine – specifically acupuncture, remedial massage, Chinese herbs – all of these may help bring balance back into your life.
 At Ondol Clinic, we are proud to be supporting many clients who are finding these times challenging.

 Finally, although it is sometimes difficult, try to keep perspective – maybe it’s not as bad as we fear.
 Ask yourself what good might result from this break in what we had come to see as normal?
 Can we use this time to reassess our needs and priorities?
 Can we focus on what we have, not what we don’t have?
 How do we want to “be” in the post pandemic world?